 If you are a bank who can afford to be patient, BDC will show you how we can make your patience pay off!

-BDC has a track record for success working with the following companies on brownfield redevelopment projects:
+Baker’s decades of expertise with a track record of zero environmental claims includes working with the following companies on brownfield redevelopment projects:

 - DuPont Chemical Corporation